 She is 13.8m x 4.1m x 1.25m draft.
 With an air draft of 3.2m with canopy and mast down she can travel most rivers and canals in Continental Europe.
 An inflatable boat with a 4hp Mercury outboard helps enjoyment of smaller waterways.

 Cimarron is equipped with AIS and is listed (MMSI: 235075023) on http://www.vesselfinder.com and http://www.marinetraffic.com.
 Because of the lower number of AIS reporting stations on inland waterways the coverage has lengthy gaps; a much bigger gap with no reporting occurs when in winter layup.

 Vivienne’s photographs were taken with Canon EOS, Panasonic Lumix and Lumia Windows Phone.

 Peter’s photographs were taken with Vivitar, Canon Ixus, Lumia Windows Phone and now a Moto G4 Plus.

 Links to websites in Andalucia:-

 In December 2016 we adopted Molly, a rescue dog from the Estepona dog shelter Adana.
-She has done shore based training and is ready to join the ship as 2nd Mate.
+She did shore based training and became ready to join the ship as 2nd Mate for the 2017 season.
 She is a Gos d’Atura Catala or Catalan Sheepdog and had been neglected, painfully thin and matted coat, she responded well to a bit of care and attention.

 Here you can see her keeping a sharp lookout to port for Dutch dogs on the canal bank.
 She learned to bark in Dutch and German very quickly, she had mastered Catalan, Spanish and English already.